Genesis 37 – Joseph Is Sold into Slavery

 a.
 Joseph had a dream, and he told it to his brothers; and they hated him even more: At best, Joseph showed a great lack of tact.
 Surely he knew how much his brothers hated to hear this dream, which set him above his brothers.

-b.
-Shall you indeed reign over us?
-The brothers understood perfectly the meaning of the dream: one day Joseph would reign over them and have dominion over them.
+c.
+Shall you indeed reign over us: The brothers understood perfectly the meaning of the dream – one day Joseph would reign over them and have dominion over them.

 i.
 Also relevant to this dream was the fact that it involved sheaves of wheat.
-Joseph’s ultimate position of status over his brethren would be connected with food.
+Joseph’s ultimate position of status over his brethren would be connected with grain and food.

 3. (9-11) Joseph’s second dream.